 We also were taught how to stabilize shots by using the warp stabilizer in premiere pro.
 By using this we are able to create more stable shots which makes our video easier to watch.

 As our narrative is about the two sides of one person we wanted to try and show their connection by using a glitch or ghost effect to physically connect the two sides through a shot.
 We were able to do this by using overlays and the track matte filter.
+These tools allowed us to have two different shots play over each other to show this connection.

 After our first narrative shoot we decided to change the narrative and do another shoot.
 We did this because we felt like our narrative wasn’t easy to understand through the shots we had already gathered and that changing the narrative slightly would allow us to make a more interesting video.